nyakaspeter/Raven-Torrent/documents/api/tmdbdiscover.md

-# Discover Movies Or Tv Shows
+# Discover movies or tv shows

 Discover movies or tv shows.